Here are our cashed-in trades for week 31: Healthcare Partners Inc + £89, GBP/USD + £687

 IG is our broker, costs for the week were – £25.17

-Lets take a look at GBP/USD.
+Let’s take a look at GBP/USD.

 Conditional: this is a graphed COT (commitment of traders) report giving us a buy condition.

-Once we have the conditional we need a matching recent trend.
+Once we have the conditional, we need a recent matching trend.
 I’ll talk more on the (elusive) trend in follow up blogs.

-After trend we concentrate on price – in other words a buy signal.
+After trend, we concentrate on price – in other words, a buy signal.
 Here is our buy signal for GBP/USD this week.
 The first graph is in daily bars and the second is the same trade from bottom to top but in 4-hour bars.
 The second chart gives us a different view as to the dynamic of the trade.

-Moving on.
 You may have noticed the S&P. Here it is today:

-This is an example of what happened.
+Below is an example of what happened.

 This was the same this week for four trades that I set.

 For the coming week we are keeping a sharp eye on gold.
 The commercials (that is the COT report) are warming up nicely to a buy signal.
-Beware of the trend however and remember, as well as recent trend, we also need price or more accurately price action.
+Beware of the trend however and remember, as well as recent trend, we also need the price or more accurately price action.
 But more on this later.